-NH3 is the most abundant alkaline gas in the atmosphere and is important in neutralizing acidic species in particulate matter (Seinfeld and Pandis, 1998).
-Biomass burning is an important NH3 source (Crutzen and Andreae, 1990) and biomass burning emissions of NH3 are typically strongly negatively correlated with MCE, meaning it is primarily emitted from smoldering combustion.
-We compare our EF(NH3) from both the air and ground with other EF(NH3) from biomass burning studies of similar fuel types (Fig. 9).
+from biomass burning studies of similar fuel types (Fig. 9).
 A general pattern emerges that the airborne EF(NH3) decrease going from California to Mexico to NC to SC and the ground-based EF(NH3) decrease from NC to SC.
 Thus, the SC EF(NH3) are systematically lower than observed in other studies of understory fires in pine-dominated forests.
-Other factors besides MCE can affect ammonia emissions, the most important being the nitrogen content of vegetation.
-The nitrogen content tends to be lower in woody biomass (e.g. logs) compared to foliage (Susott et al., 1996; Burling et al., 2011).
-While the N content of fuels sampled in this ideal tracer for any one source.
-Simpson et al. (2011) reported that other alkynes such
+Other factors besides MCE can affect ammonia emissions, the most important being the nitrogen content of vegetation (Burling et al., 2010).
+The nitrogen content tends to be lower in woody biomass (which tends to burn by smoldering combustion) than in foliage (which tends to burn by flaming combustion) (Susott et al., 1996; Burling et al., 2011; Akagi et al., 2011).
+While the N content of fuels sampled in this work is unknown, this could explain why the regression line fit to the ground-based EF(NH3) (usually of woody biomass, Table 2) lay well below the regression line fit to the airborne EF(NH3) data.